GoComply/fedramp/README.md

-# FedRAMP - Automate Autorization Process
+# FedRAMP - Automate Authorization Process
 This is open source tool that manipulates official FedRAMP assets.
 Everyone is welcome to contribute!

 ## Features